1977–78 Nottingham Forest F.C. season: Summary

 Two further additions had been made to the playing squad in the early weeks of the season.
 Peter Shilton was signed from Stoke City for £325,000, then a record transfer fee for a goalkeeper, and Archie Gemmill joined from Derby in a deal that also saw Shilton's predecessor John Middleton move in the opposite direction.
 Middleton had conceded six goals in Forest's opening five league matches - Shilton would concede only 18 in the remaining 37.
 In December, Forest bought David Needham from Queens Park Rangers for £140,000 to add depth to the defence.
 Nevertheless, they used just 17 players during the season, one of whom (teenage reserve goalkeeper Chris Woods) only appeared in the League Cup as cover for the cup-tied Shilton.

 Forest's League Cup run saw them score 23 goals in just six matches en route to facing Liverpool in the final at Wembley where Woods performed heroics to keep the reigning league and European champions at bay and earn Forest a goalless draw.
 Liverpool also had the better of the replay at Old Trafford but a controversial penalty converted by John Robertson was enough to give Forest their first piece of major silverware since the FA Cup in 1959.
 A clean sweep of domestic trophies looked a distinct possibility until defeat at West Bromwich Albion in the FA Cup quarter-final.

-Players
+The squad became one of the few teams (and the most recent team to date) to win the First Division title the season after winning promotion from the Second Division.
+The others were Liverpool in 1906, Everton in 1932, Tottenham Hotspur in 1951 and Ipswich Town in 1962.
+Forest remain the only club to achieve this feat having not been promoted as champions.